bparanj/crystal/computer/components/battery.md

 ### Battery Diagnostic Tools

 - **Third-Party Software:**
-  - Tools like BatteryInfoView, HWMonitor, or CoconutBattery (for macOS) provide detailed information about your battery health, including capacity, wear level, and cycle count.
+  - Tools like BatteryInfoView, HWMonitor, or CoconutBattery (for macOS) provide detailed information about your battery health,  capacity, wear level, and cycle count.

 ### General Guidelines